loriswit/mjsuite/README.md

 Create a `manifest.json` containing an object with the following fields:

-- `name`: the name of the engine
+- `name`: the name of the engine.
-- `repository`: the GitHub repository of the engine, in the form `user/repo`
+- `repository`: the **GitHub** repository of the engine, in the form `user/repo`.
-- `version`: a git tag referencing the target version
+- `version`: a git tag referencing the target version.
+If the `sha` property is provided, this becomes just informative.
 - `sha` (optional): the target commit SHA hash, which will overwrite the version tag.
 Helpful when the repository doesn't provide tags.
 - `source` (optional): a URL to the source code.
 If set, μJSuite will download from this URL instead of GitHub.
 Helpful with embeddable engines that provide pre-processed packaged source code.
 - `clone` (optional): set to `true` to clone the repository instead of simply downloading it.
 This will take more time, but some engines require the source code to be in a git repository in order to be built.

-**Note**: when running μJSuite, the `engine` must match the name of the **folder**, not the name specified in the manifest.
+**Note**: when running μJSuite, the `engine` argument must match the name of the **folder**, not the name specified in the manifest.

 #### Dockerfile

 The Dockerfile must describe how to build the source code of the engine.
 When executed, the Dockerfile receives `srcPath` as an argument, which contains the full path to the source code.
 This argument can be used to copy the source code into the image (e.g., `COPY $srcPath ./`)

 Once the engine is compiled, we want the image to only contain the executable (and its dependencies, if any) without all the build tools and cache.
 This can be achieved with [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
-We also need the final image to include **both** the [perf](https://perf.wiki.kernel.org/) and [time](https://en.wikipedia.org/wiki/Time_(Unix)) tools
+We also need the final image to include **both** the [Perf](https://perf.wiki.kernel.org/) and [GNU Time](https://www.gnu.org/software/time/) tools.
+Make sure to provide a version of GNU Time that is recent enough, as older versions are known to [report wrong measurements](https://bugzilla.redhat.com/show_bug.cgi?id=702826).

-The entry point of the container must be set to the engine executable file.
+The entry point of the container **must** be set to the engine executable file and must not include arguments.

 #### Workload template